Quantum-Software-Development/Optimization-Simulation-Modeling-LinearProgramming/README.md

 [1] Simulation-optimization: how to combine them in decision-making and ... - https://logweb.com.br/simulacao-otimizacao-como-combina-las-na-tomada-de-decisoes-e-na-resolucao-de-problemas-na-logistica-e-supply-chain/

-[2] What is optimization? - VirtualCAE https://virtualcae.com.br/2022/11/25/o-que-e-otimizacao/
+[2] What is optimization? / VirtualCAE -  https://virtualcae.com.br/2022/11/25/o-que-e-otimizacao/

 [3] Optimization in simulation models: a study - http://www.din.uem.br/sbpo/sbpo2011/pdf/87592.